cao-jacky/cowebxr/README.md

 * The "backend" support user is `app/instructor.html`
 * The "frontend" client AR user is `app/passthrough_ar.html`

-In addition to the web app pages, there are supporting components that have to be run separately.9
+In addition to the web app pages, there are supporting components that have to be run separately.
+1. `supporting_components/database` contains the JavaScript server that the web app communicates with to store the data
+2. `supporting_components/stream_capture` can watch and listen to the client streams in CoWebXR using `stream_capture.html`, these are then saved into small chunks which are then analysed in a Python script `detect.py`, and the recognised results returned to the user

 ### Installation and running